 Through the lively and sustained discussions in class and through their portfolio reflections, students cultivate their curiosity about the ideas we’ve inherited, the habits we’ve adopted, and the conventions and institutions that shape our lives, so that they may live deliberately rather than habitually.
 And students hone skills so that they may investigate their intellectual interests well.
 Among those skills are: the ability to engage others (be it in writing or conversation) thoughtfully and generously; the ability to judge for oneself the merits and liabilities of one’s own best thinking; and the ability to imagine the consequences of that thinking.

-Because the courses in the Honors Program are credited to the student’s general curriculum and elective requirements, the Honors Program course of study is compatible with any major in any academic discipline offered by The University of Tulsa.
+Because Honors seminars can be used to fulfill both general curriculum and elective requirements, the Honors Program is compatible with any major offered at TU.

 Opportunities and Benefits

-- develop intellectual camaraderie with fellow students and TU faculty;
+- Develop intellectual camaraderie with students and faculty

-- benefit from the guidance of an Honors Mentor; and
+- Benefit from the guidance of an Honors Mentor

-- graduate with both a bibliography and an intellectual autobiography of their college studies.
+- Graduate with a bibliography and an intellectual autobiography of their college studies

-Honors Scholars who complete their Honors Portfolio by designing and fulfilling an Honors Plan earn the “Honors Scholar” designation on their transcript and an Honors medallion.
+Honors Scholars who complete both the Honors Core Curriculum and an Honors Plan earn the “Honors Scholar” designation on their transcript and wear an Honors medallion at graduation.

-To learn more, email firstname.lastname@example.org, call 918-631-2122, or meet with Dr. Dutton, the Honors Program Director, on your next campus visit.
+To learn more about the Honors Program at TU, email email@example.com, call 918-631-2122, or meet with Dr. Dutton, the Honors Program Director, on your next campus visit.